robotmedia/RMStore/README.md

 ##Requirements

 RMStore requires iOS 5.0 or above and ARC.

-If you are using RMStore in your non-ARC project, you will need to set a `-fobjc-arc` compiler flag on all of the RMStore source files.
+Some features are only available on iOS 6.0 and iOS 7.0.

 ##Roadmap